AdobeDocs/photoshop-api-docs/README.md

   - Toggle the layer locked state
   - Toggle layer visibility
   - Apply bounds
+  - Blend options of a layer, including opacity and blend mode
 - Add or edit a Fill layer in a document along with Blend modes

+#### The add, edit and delete objects

+The `add`, `edit`, `move` and `delete` blocks indicate the action you would like to be taken on a particular layer object.
+Any layer block passed into the API that is missing one of these attributes will be ignored.
+The `add` and `move` blocks must also supply one of the attributes `insertAbove`, `insertBelow`, `insertInto`, `insertTop` or `insertBottom` to indicate where you want to move the layer to.
+More details on this can be found in the API documentation.

+**Note**: Adding a new layer does not require the ID to be included, the service will generate a new layer id for you.

 ### Compatibility with Photoshop versions